Slavus54/wotus.com/README.md

 ### Description

-Platform for World of Tanks lovers to improve game and interact with each other.
+Platform for World of Tanks lovers to improve own game and interact with each other.

+There are models of tanks, sessions to play, heroes due WW2, areas for map-building and own replays.

+Connect with any player via Telegram, view stats and missions.

+Nickname: *Slavus54*

 ### Technologies

-Frontend: *React, Typescript, Context API, Cache (LocalStorage, ServiceWorker), Axios, GraphQL, Push-Notifications, wouter, centum.js and datus.js*.
+Frontend: *React, Typescript, Context API, Cache (LocalStorage, ServiceWorker), Axios, GraphQL, Alert-Notifications, wouter, centum.js and datus.js*.
 Backend: *ExpressJS, Apollo, GraphQL, Mongoose, MongoDB, microservices, uniqid*.
 Unit Testing: *Jest*.